What new attorneys need to know about registering with the Board of Professional Responsibility

 - Completely read the contents of the packet mailed to you from the BLE.

-- Receive an email from the Board of Professional Responsibility (BPR) with your specific User ID and Password to the BPR’s Online Attorney Portal.
+- Receive a "Welcome Email" from the Board of Professional Responsibility (BPR) with your specific User ID.

-- Log on to BPR's Online Attorney Portal (http://portal.tbpr.org) and complete all fields, including the "Registration Option" that pertains to taking the Oath of Admission (you must choose either a scheduled Supreme Court Ceremony or via Affidavit if there is no ceremony scheduled).
-While still in the Portal, you must also pay the New Attorney invoice with a MasterCard or VISA.
+- Log on to BPR's Online Attorney Portal either at https://my.tbpr.org or on this website (see ATTORNEY LOGIN at the top of the page).
+After you have created a password and logged in, choose the tab ANNUAL REGISTRATION and complete UPDATE CONTACT INFORMATION.
+This is your registration page.
+Be sure to complete all required fields, including the "Registration Option" that pertains to taking the Oath of Admission (you must choose either a scheduled Supreme Court Ceremony or via Affidavit if there is no ceremony scheduled).
+While still in the Portal, you must also pay the New Attorney License Fee.

 - If a group ceremony is available, you can make a reservation via the BPR's Attorney Portal as described in Step #3 above (group ceremonies are scheduled twice a year, in June and November).
 If a group ceremony is not available, the Affidavit for Admission can be found on the Supreme Court's website at http://www.tncourts.gov/courts/appellate-court-clerks-office/admission-practice-law.